CoStar Acquires Matterport

 With CoStar’s massive domination of commercial real estate, rentals, and a top competitor in residential real estate portals, Matterport will be componentized into the marketing of all existing and proposed building structures.

-The announcement caused Matterport stock to jump from $1.70 per share, to nearly $5 on the release.
+The announcement caused Matterport stock to jump from $1.70 per share to nearly $5 on the announcement.
 Sadly, we had exited our positions in Matterport long ago as their stock price languished.
-The price surged the valuation of Matterport up over $1.4 Billion this morning on the news release.
+The price surged the valuation of Matterport up over USD $1.4 Billion after the news release.

 SUNNYVALE, Calif., April 22, 2024 (GLOBE NEWSWIRE) — Matterport, Inc. (NASDAQ: MTTR), The spatial data company leading the digital transformation of the built world, announced today that it has entered into a definitive agreement with CoStar Group, Inc., a leading provider of online real estate marketplaces, information and analytics in the property markets, pursuant to which CoStar Group will acquire all outstanding shares of Matterport in a cash and stock transaction valued at $5.50 per share, representing an equity value of approximately $2.1 billion and an enterprise value of approximately $1.6 billion based on the closing price for CoStar Group common stock on April 19, 2024.
 Under the terms and subject to the conditions of the agreement, which has been unanimously approved by Matterport’s Board of Directors, Matterport stockholders will receive $2.75 in cash and $2.75 in shares of CoStar Group common stock for each share of Matterport common stock.